rollbar/rollbar-gem/README.md

   config.use_async = true
 ```

-Ratchet uses [girl_friday](https://github.com/mperham/girl_friday) to handle asynchronous reporting, and falls back to Threading if girl_friday is not installed.
+Ratchet uses [girl_friday](https://github.com/mperham/girl_friday) to handle asynchronous reporting when installed, and falls back to Threading if girl_friday is not installed.

 You can supply your own handler using `config.async_handler`.
+The handler should schedule the payload for later processing (i.e. with a delayed_job, in a resque queue, etc.) and should itself return immediately.
 For example:

 ```ruby
   config.async_handler = Proc.new { |payload|